 The Future of Rolfing® Structural Integration

 Rolfing® Structural Integration is a rapidly growing profession worldwide, receiving regular and growing publicity on international television, print and online media.

 The Rolf Institute has been at the forefront of scientific research by sponsoring the first ever Fascia Research Congress, held at Harvard Medical School in 2007.
 Rolfing® instructor Dr. Robert Schleip was one of the presenters on his groundbreaking research at the University of Ulm in Germany on the discovery of the contractile cells in fascia – a major contribution to the understanding of the body.
 The Second Congress was held at the Vrije Universiteit in Amsterdam in 2009 and was even more successful both in attendance and quality of research presented.
 The Third Congress was held in Vancouver, Canada in 2012 and was sold-out with attendance of over 800 people with a Conference Theme of “Fascia: What do we notice, What do we know – Continuing the Scientific/Cllinician Dialogue”.
-The most recent Fourth Congress was held in Washington, USA during 2015, and continued the the now established tradition of presenting the latest and best scientific research on human and animal fasciae in all its forms and functions.
+The Fourth Congress was held in Washington, USA during 2015, and continued the the now established tradition of presenting the latest and best scientific research on human and animal fasciae in all its forms and functions.
 Throughout the growth of these Congresses, the Ida P. Rolf Research Foundation and the Rolf Institute and its affiliated schools including the European Rolfing® Association e.V. have remained key sponsors, providing many presenters and attendees to these events at the Fifth Congress in 2018.
 The next Congress 2021 will take place in Montreal, Canada.